Elchanz3/android_kernel_samsung_r11s/Documentation/devicetree/usage-model.rst

 because it must decide whether to register each node as either a platform_device or an amba_device.
 This unfortunately complicates the device creation model a little bit, but the solution turns out not to be too invasive.
-If a node is compatible with "arm,primecell", then of_platform_populate() will register it as an amba_device instead of a platform_device.
+If a node is compatible with "arm,amba-primecell", then of_platform_populate() will register it as an amba_device instead of a platform_device.